About Codeswap

 Sathvic Kollu.
 I've been writing software for over a decade, with the last several years focused on LLM-powered applications.
 I'm based in India and reachable at [email protected].

 Codeswap is not a venture-backed product.
 There's no team.
 The site does not employ "expert authors" or anonymous contributors.
-Every piece of content was either written by me or AI-drafted and then edited by me before going live.
-If a fact on a model page is wrong, the responsibility is mine — there is a "report inaccuracy" link on every programmatic page and an email above.
+Every page was written and edited by me before going live.
+If a fact on a model page is wrong, the responsibility is mine — there is a "report inaccuracy" link on every page and an email above.
 I read and respond.

 Why this site exists